 He trained at the club Can Via, near Barcelona, where his father headed the Academy of high competition Top Team Tennis.
-There he played along with some prominent figures as Aguilera, Jordi Arrese and Fernando Luna, thanks to what got a great improvement in his technique of game.
+There he/she played along with some prominent figures as Aguilera, Jordi Arrese and Fernando Luna, thanks to what got a great improvement in his technique of game.

 In 1988, was champion of tennis Spain's second category to win the final to Pato Clavet, in the tournament in the Tennis Club of Pamplona.
-This same year he beat David Franco, which earned the Masaveu Cup.
+This same year he/she beat David Franco, which earned the Masaveu Cup.

-From this moment his career to followed an upward trajectory, achieving many victories: reached the second round at Wimbledon and the quarterfinals of the tournament, Forest Hills, where he was defeated in the semifinals by Peruvian Jaime Yzaga, who was then defeated by Iván Lendl.
+From this moment his career to followed an upward trajectory, achieving many victories: reached the second round at Wimbledon and the quarterfinals of the tournament, Forest Hills, where he/she was defeated in the semifinals by Peruvian Jaime Yzaga, who was then defeated by Iván Lendl.

-On September 7, 1990 he was selected by Manuel Orantes, Captain of the Davis Cup team, to represent Spain in the tie against Austria in Barcelona, instead of Javier Sánchez Vicario.
+On September 7, 1990 he/she was selected by Manuel Orantes, Captain of the Davis Cup team, to represent Spain in the tie against Austria in Barcelona, instead of Javier Sánchez Vicario.
 This provoked the confrontation between Pato Alvarez and Lluís Bruguera.
 Sergio was defeated in the two individual games played, but a few days later beat Andrei Chesnokov in the tie against the Soviet Union and, thanks to him, the Spanish team said his tenure at the Davis Cup.

 Two months later reached the semi-finals at the Paris indoor Open.
 During this same year, forming partnership with Jim Courier, conquered the title of Hamburg and, together with the Argentine Horacio de la Peña, won the tournament in Florence.
 Before the end of the year, was proclaimed champion of Spain by defeating Emilio Sánchez Vicario in the final, in Barcelona.

-In 1992, at the Olympic Games of Barcelona, Bruguera was away from tournament by Dutchman Mark Koevermans, who took advantage of the injury of ligament he suffered the Spanish tennis player.
+In 1992, at the Olympic Games of Barcelona, Bruguera was away from tournament by Dutchman Mark Koevermans, who took advantage of the injury of ligament he/she suffered the Spanish tennis player.
 After this defeat, Lagos lost security and lowered performance.
 Despite their low morale, 92 managed three titles: Madrid, Gstaad and Palermo.

 In 1993, became champion of Roland Garros, winning the final to Jim Courier, with the result of 6-4, 2-6, 6-2, 3-6 and 6-3.
 So got his first Grand Slam tournament and his first victory over Courier, who had beaten him in four matches which had played previously.
 It also became the third Spanish win at Roland Garros.